192d Wing: History

 After the 192d became fully operational with the F-16, it was chosen as the lead unit in a four-state Air National Guard F-16 "rainbow" detachment deployment to Incirlik Air Base, Turkey to support Operation Provide Comfort II.
-Between 1 December 1993, and 15 January 1994, ANG pilots patrolled the no-fly zone over northern Iraq to prevent Iraqi forces from inflicting damage on the villages of Kurdish minorities.
+Between 1 December 1993 and 15 January 1994, ANG pilots patrolled the no-fly zone over northern Iraq to prevent Iraqi forces from inflicting damage on the villages of Kurdish minorities.
 This marked the first time Air National Guard units were called to active duty in the Middle East, following Iraq's defeat in 1991.
 The unit returned to Incirlik in February 1996 for another round of patrols over Iraq.

 In October 1995, the wing designation was changed to 192d Fighter Wing.
 At the direction of the commander of Air Combat Command, in January, the 192d also became a test regional repair center for F-16 engines.
-The 18-month assignment called for the 192d propulsion section to strip and rebuild General Electric F110-GE-100 engines for its own F-16s as well as for active duty F-16s assigned to Pope AFB, North Carolina.
-The Air Force aimed to reduce the number of F-16 maintenance workers, consolidate their training, reduce duplication of resources, and lower maintenance costs per flying hour.
-The 192 FW was also selected to test the capability of electro-optical "recce" pods.
-After becoming mission-capable with the pods in April 1996, the fighter wing deployed to Aviano AB, Italy, in May 1996 for the first contingency use of the new pods and computerized imaging equipment.
-For 45 days, the 192 FW flew "recce" missions over Bosnia to support international peacekeeping efforts.
-In December 1996, the wing was awarded its second Air Force Outstanding Unit Award.
+The 18-month assignment called for the 192d propulsion section to strip and rebuild General Electric F110-GE-100 engines for its own F-16s as well as for active duty F-16s assigned to Pope Air Force Base, North Carolina.
+During this period, the Air Force aimed to reduce the number of F-16 maintenance workers, consolidate training, eliminate resource duplication, and lower maintenance costs per flying hour.
+In addition to these changes, the 192 FW was also selected to test the capability of electro-optical "recce" pods.
+After becoming mission-capable with the pods in April 1996, the fighter wing subsequently deployed to Aviano Air Base, Italy in May 1996 for the first contingency use of the new pods and computerized imaging equipment.
+For 45 days, the 192d flew "recce" missions over Bosnia to support international peacekeeping efforts.
+As a result of its performance, the wing was awarded its second Air Force Outstanding Unit Award in December 1996.

 In December 2000, 29 members of the 192d deployed to Southwest Asia in support of Operation Southern Watch.
-In addition to Turkey and Kuwait, they were deployed to Prince Sultan Air Base (aircraft, pilots, and maintainers) and Eskan Village, Saudi Arabia (pilots assigned to CAOC duty); Aviano Air Base, Italy; and Qatar.
-Also in December, the 192d deployed on its first Aerospace Expeditionary Force (AEF) assignment.
+In addition to Turkey and Kuwait, they were deployed to Prince Sultan Air Base (aircraft, pilots, and maintainers), Eskan Village, Saudi Arabia (pilots assigned to CAOC duty), Aviano Air Base, Italy, and Qatar.
+Also in December, the 192d deployed on its first assignment as an Aerospace Expeditionary Force (AEF).
 A 130-person detachment went to Curaçao in the Netherlands Antilles as part of Operation Coronet Nighthawk, an effort to stop drug smuggling into the United States.